 ParliamentBarnaby Jaco Skinner / Nikon D4

 The empire however (as empires so often prove) could not withstand the sands of time, and after brief resurgences in the mid-18th and early-20th centuries effectively withdrew from their sprawling empirical roots to settle in a whimsical bubble of historical reminiscence.
 With wine.
 Lots of wine.

 The Butterfly HausBarnaby Jaco Skinner / Nikon D4

-Forgoing the obvious music and art references for which Vienna, and indeed Austria, is world renowned, to walk through Vienna is to pass back through time, to an era where village ‘curtain-twitcher culture’ exists hand-in-hand with a more modern, technological city pulse.
+Forgoing the obvious musical and art references for which Vienna, and indeed Austria, is world renowned, to walk through Vienna is to pass back through time to an era where village ‘curtain-twitcher culture’ exists hand-in-hand with a modern, technological city pulse.

-Pick any grid on a map of Vienna and you’re never far from the shadows of awe-inspiring Cathedral spires or monolithic Romanesque churches, or even the arching doorways of cream-stone governmental structures, each grandiose masterpiece casting imposing scars on the surrounding cityscape.
+Pick any map grid in Vienna and you’re never too far from the shadows of awe-inspiring Cathedral spires or monolithic Romanesque churches, or even the arching doorways of cream-stone governmental structures, each grandiose masterpiece casting imposing scars on the surrounding cityscape.